seatable-data/api/dtable-web-v2.1-admin/user-shared-bases.md

 JSON-object with the list of bases.

-**Sample Response**
+**Sample Response (200)**

-The response from the sample request lists 1 base that is shared to the user, with details of the base including the ID of the `from_user`, the returned "count" value indicates there are 3 bases shared to this user in total:
+The response from the sample request lists 1 base that is shared to the user, with details of the base including the ID of the `from_user`, the returned `"count"` value indicates there are 3 bases shared to this user in total:
 >```
 >{
 >    "dtable_list": [